quality-liquid/cupid_code/Documentation/Manual/manager_manual.md

 ## Usage

 So what can you do as a Manager of Cupid Code?
-Well you can Manage Cupid Code!
+Well, you can Manage Cupid Code!

 As a Manager you will have access to the following features:
 - View all users